-June 11 | RESULTS Total number of fact-checking articles collected for this election: 17 As in the case of the presidential election, the main part of the disinformation stories were about relations with neighboring countries and fake polls.
-According to local fact-checking organizations, disinformation was less pervasive than in the presidential election campaign and foreign websites (e.g. Serbian) less intrusive, likely because the attention was focused on the clashes in Kosovo where NATO troops were attacked in June.
+False claims made by politicians - in most cases members of the government - mainly concerned economic issues, such as minimum and average wage or unemployment rate.
+But unfounded claims were also made about welfare issues (such as the construction of new health care facilities and schools) or other social issues, e.g. fertility rate and the number of abortions.
+The public debate around the elections was polluted by all of the most prominent disinformation narratives and related conspiracy theories, especially disseminated in online media and social media platforms.
+In the case of climate change disinformation, false stories ranged from usual denialism and accusations against climate activists to various conspiracy theories, for example about countries killing children or animals to save the planet or promote vegan products and lab-grown meat.
+Other false narratives targeted LGBTO+ issues - spreading unfounded news about alleged manuals and toys to promote the "LGBTQ doctrine", pedophilia and allegedly encouraging children into prostitution - while conspiracies about vaccines and other alleged health crises were still present.
+Foreign policy issues, such as those concerning neighboring countries, have been exploited by false stories to spread hatred against institutions and journalists.
+Disinformation about the conflict between Israel and Hamas has been used to spread xenophobic messages or to link the destruction in Gaza to new urban concepts, thus describing them as extremely dangerous.
+Disinformation about Ukraine focused mainly on alleged alleged ties between the Ukrainian leadership and the US, targeting president Zelensky in particular.
+Other individual but significant false stories involved immigration, the European Union, and euthanasia.
+The Pope was accused of supporting so-called "global elites", while other and varied conspiracy theories circulated on the Internet during the election campaign.
 06 METHODOLOGY To better define the concept of "false information about the election(s)", some objective criteria were used to select the information and stories that had already been verified as false by EDMO or EFCSN or IFCN signatories.
 To be included in the analysis, the false information had to meet at least one of the following criteria: - False stories about the electoral process (voting procedures, alleged electoral fraud, conspiracy theories, etc.); - Politicians' statements proven false by independent fact-checking organizations; - False stories targeting legitimate political views and issues, as well as targeting politicians or political parties in the context of electoral campaigns; - False stories spread by politicians (e.g. through social media or in electoral programs) or media outlets with a significant reach; - False stories and narratives about other well-known disinformation topics (e.g. the war in Ukraine, climate change, EU-related disinformation, LGBTQ+-related disinformation) that were relevant to the election debate, for example because they were explicitly mentioned in electoral programs or debates, or because they overtly supported various partisan agendas; - False stories about the functioning of the state, institutions, laws and other legal or administrative issues linked to the current elections.
 Chronological criteria: During the collection phase false stories were sorted, distinguishing mainly between the pre-election period (two months, on average) and the post-election one (usually one month).
 The period between the first and second round of the elections, if present, has been included in the pre-election period.
 Narratives whose relevance to the electoral campaign was only indirect were excluded, even if popular.
 For a general overview of the most common disinformation narratives not directly related to the elections, check out EDMO's fact-checking network latest Monthly Fact-checking Briefs and Investigations.